dheijl/swyh-rs/README.md

 ### Known problems:

 - resizing a window in fltk 1.4 is not ideal, but thanks to @MoAlyousef it is now usable in swyh-rs.
 But if you resize vertically to a very small window you risk losing the horizontal scrollbar in the textbox at the bottom.
-- simultaneous streaming to multiple renderers is (arbitrarily) limited to 8 simultaneous streaming connections.
-If you hit this limit let me know, I can easily increase the number of serving threads, or I could add a configuration parameter.
-The number of renderer buttons that can be shown is also limited by the available space in the window.
+- simultaneous streaming to multiple renderers is only limited by the number of renderer buttons that can be shown in the available space in the window.
 - Kaspersky Antivirus can prevent audio capture, so you may have to add an exception for swyh-rs (thanks @JWolvers).

 ### Artwork Credits